Canadian Pacific Kansas City: Post-merger history

 CPKC and Canadian National locked out workers in Canada from August 22 to 26, 2024, after the companies and the Teamsters Canada Rail Conference failed to reach a labor agreement.

 In Mexico, CPKC has spent more than $75 million to build new sidings, double-track sections, bypass tracks, add yard leads, and create faster turnouts.
 These were not initially envisioned as part of the CP-KCS merger.
 It is working to improve the Port of Lázaro Cárdenas, also promoting it as an alternative to the congestion at Long Beach, Los Angeles, and other West Coast ports for intermodal shipments to and from CPKC's terminals in Kendleton, near Houston, and Wylie, in the Dallas-Fort Worth area, and other points served by the company.

-In December 2024, construction was completed on the second crossborder bridge in Laredo–Nuevo Laredo, which ended the bottleneck created by the previous single track bridge.
+In December 2024, construction was completed on the second crossborder bridge in Laredo–Nuevo Laredo, which ended the bottleneck created by the previous single-tracked bridge.
 KCS's CEO and President, Patrick "Pat" J. Ottensmeyer had pushed for the new bridge during his tenure at KCS, prior to the merger with CP.
 He died in July 2024, and CPKC's directors named the new bridge in his memory.
 CPKC CEO Creel met with Mexican President Claudia Sheinbaum to settle an opening date for the bridge, and the details of a new Mexico City-San Luis Potosi-Monterrey-Nuevo Laredo passenger train to be run primarily on CPKC tracks.
 The newly renamed double-track "Patrick J. Ottensmeyer International Railway Bridge" opened on 6 February 2025.